 “The stars appeared at gala fundraisers that netted the foundation more than $200,000,” according to Foundation Chairman Bob Krauch.

-The foundation provides a safety net for the Southern California journalism community but we can't do it without your help.
+The Fund provides a safety net for the Southern California journalism community but we can't do it without your help.

 Every dollar you contribute goes directly to help members or future members of our profession.